X

 Fantasy Football Rookie Spotlight: College Career

-Although McMillan was initially committed to Oregon, he switched to Arizona because three of his high school teammates - including QB Noah Fifita - were committed to play there.
+Although McMillan was initially committed to Oregon, he switched to Arizona because three of his high school teammates -- including QB Noah Fifita -- were committed to play there.
 As a five-star receiver, McMillan became the highest-ranked recruit in program history.

 McMillan started right away for the Wildcats in 2022 and made an immediate impact with 702 receiving yards and eight touchdowns, both first among freshmen nationally.
-T-Mac's biggest game of the year came against Pac-12 opponents Washington, when he exploded for 132 yards and two TDs on seven receptions.
+T-Mac's biggest game of the year came against Pac-12 opponent Washington, when he exploded for 132 yards and two TDs on seven receptions.

 As a sophomore in 2023, expectations were high for McMillan, who outperformed even those expectations.
 A catalyst was Fifita's emergence as Arizona's starting QB.
 The redshirt freshman stepped into the lineup in the fourth week of the season and had an excellent year.
 Fifita completed over 72% of his passes while throwing 25 TDs to just six interceptions, and was named the Pac-12 Offensive Freshman of the Year.

 McMillan took a giant step forward as a result, catching 90 passes for 1,402 yards and 10 TDs in 13 games.
-His monster game against local rivals Arizona State - 266 yards and two TDs - set a record for most yards in a Territorial Cup.
+His monster game against local rivals Arizona State -- 266 yards and two TDs -- set a record for most yards in a Territorial Cup.
 McMillan was named a third-team All-American for his efforts.

-2024 was more tumultuous for T-Mac - he broke his foot in April, just a few months before the season began, and Arizona head coach Jedd Fisch left to coach Washington.
+2024 was more tumultuous for T-Mac -- he broke his foot in April, just a few months before the season began, and Arizona head coach Jedd Fisch left to coach Washington.
 But despite the obstacles, McMillan confirmed his status as one of college football's best receivers and a future first-round pick in the NFL Draft.

-He opened his season with an absurd 304-yard, four-TD performance against New Mexico - a school record for yards in a game.
+He opened his season with an absurd 304-yard, four-TD performance against New Mexico -- a school record for yards in a game.
 T-Mac rode that momentum all year, despite some shaky play from Fifita, who struggled to rediscover his 2023 form.

 McMillan finished the year with 1,319 yards, third in the nation, and was named a first-team All-American.
 He was also a finalist for the Fred Biletnikoff Award, losing to Travis Hunter.

-After the season, McMillan declared for the 2025 NFL draft.
+After the season, McMillan declared for the 2025 NFL Draft.
 In his college career, he racked up 213 receptions for 3,423 receiving yards and 26 touchdowns.
 His 3,423 receiving yards are the most in Wildcats program history, and his receptions and touchdowns rank within the top five in school history.

 Fantasy Football Rookie Spotlight: Strengths

-At 6-foot-4, 219 pounds, McMillan is a big-bodied wideout with soft hands - the perfect safety blanket for any quarterback.
+At 6-foot-4, 219 pounds, McMillan is a big-bodied wideout with soft hands -- the perfect safety blanket for any quarterback.
 He had the flexibility to line up both on the outside and in the slot at Arizona and created separation doing both.
-McMillan is a surprisingly smooth mover for his size, which makes him solid as a route-runner and in the open field.
+McMillan is a surprisingly smooth mover for his size, which makes him solid as a route runner and in the open field.

 One thing that impressed me about T-Mac was his ability to make people miss in one-on-one situations.
 While he may not be able to do that every time he touches the ball, McMillan's yards-after-catch potential for such a big wideout is rare.